 The current scoring rules in Dash 0.14 version are:

 - Failure to participate in a distributed key generation protocol DKG: 66% punishment.

 - Each subsequent block reduces PoSe score by 1

 Governance of Dash (DAO)

-While governance in centralized companies is performed by a management team or executive board, the governance of Dash is established in a decentralized fashion, commonly referred to as a DAO, which is short for Decentralized Autonomous Organization.
+While a management team or executive board perform governance in centralized companies, the governance of Dash is established in a decentralized fashion, commonly referred to as a DAO, which is short for Decentralized Autonomous Organization.
 The decentralized governance and budgeting system for Dash is carried out by the Masternodes, who are bestowed with the authority of making corporate decisions, and voting on which projects would get a financial backup from the company’s treasury.

 If a proposal is to be made on the network for a specific project that would benefit the Dash ecosystem, the proposers should go around and lobby the network, by reaching to the community and seeking their support.